Venus (Shocking Blue song): BHF/Don Pablo's Animals remixes

 "Venus" was remixed and re-released by dance producers The BHF (Bisiach Hornbostel Ferrucci) Team in May 1990.
 Titled "Venus '90", the remix featured a hip house rhythm and samples.
 "Venus '90" reached number 78 on the UK Singles Chart and number 49 on the Australian ARIA Singles Chart.
 An instrumental version was also released independently under the producer's alias, Don Pablo's Animals, without referencing Shocking Blue.
 The instrumental version became the highest-charting version of the song, peaking at number four on the UK Singles Chart.

 Other versions

 Tom Jones recorded the song in 1970 on his album Tom.

 Cadillac recorded the song in 1984 on his album Funkyllac.

 Japanese singer Yōko Oginome covered the song in 1986, and peaked No.10 in Oricon Singles Chart.

 Dutch DJ Pieter Gabriel remixed the song for the opening ceremony of the Grand Final of The Eurovision Song Contest 2021 held in Rotterdam in the Netherlands.
 The remix was used as a backdrop for the 26 finalists being introduced onto the stage in a flag ceremony.

-Russian punk band Mongol Shuudan covered the song in 2004 with new, Russian-language lyrics under the title "Shizgara" (Шизгара - a common Russo-phonetic mishearing of the hook of the original song).